projectcontour/contour/docs/ingressroute.md

 IngressRoutes with a defined `virtualhost` field that are not in one of the allowed root namespaces will be flagged as `invalid` and will be ignored by Contour.

+Additionally, when defined, Contour will only watch for Kubernetes secrets in these namespaces ignoring changes in all other namespaces.
+Proper RBAC rules should also be created to restrict what namespaces Contour has access matching the namespaces passed to the command line flag.
+An example of this is included in the [examples directory](../examples/root-rbac) and shows how you might create a namespace called `root-ingressroutes`.

 > **NOTE: The restricted root namespace feature is only supported for IngressRoute CRDs.
 > `--ingressroute-root-namespaces` does not affect the operation of `v1beta1.Ingress` objects**